What is the College Football Playoff?

 What is the format of the College Football Playoff?

-The format of the College Football Playoff is simple: the four best teams, two semifinals played in bowl games and a national championship game played in a different city every year.
+The format of the College Football Playoff is simple: the four best teams, two semifinals played in bowl games and a national championship game played in a different city every year, always on a Monday night.

 How are the teams that go to the playoff determined?